gchiesa/gchiesa.github.io/content/posts/oauth2proxy-and-traefik.md

 ## oAuth2Proxy configuration
 Although oAuth2Proxy seems to support native 'azuread' as provider, I noticed it works better with the standard 'oidc' provider.

-With Helm you can ship the configuration via `values.yaml` file.
+With Helm, you can ship the configuration via `values.yaml` file.
 Use the following configuration:

 ----
 values.yaml